About the Academy

 Format

-Practitioner Diploma in Embodied Sound Practice
+Practitioner Diploma Pathways in Sound Practice

 Responsible sound practice with individuals and groups